Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Reliability-latency-rate tradeoff in the finite blocklength regime

 \subsection{High-SNR Slope of EC in the FBL regime}

 In this subsection, we focus on characterizing the high-SNR slope of EC in the FBL regime.
-Specifically, we derive the high-SNR slope of EC with a given $\epsilon$ in the AWGN and Nakagami-$m$ fading channel with finite blocklength coding.
-The derived conclusions can be seen as \RV{a generalization} of conclusions in \cite{rayleigh1}. \RV{We then provide} the corollaries for systems in Rayleigh fading channels with and without frequency or spatial diversity.
+Specifically, we derive the high-SNR slope of EC with a given $\epsilon$ in both the AWGN and Nakagami-$m$ fading channels with FBC.
+The derived conclusions can be viewed as a generalization of the conclusions in \cite{rayleigh1}.
+We then provide corollaries for systems in Rayleigh fading channels, considering both scenarios with and without frequency or spatial diversity.

-We start our discussion \RV{with} the FBL-SISO system in an AWGN channel.
+We start our discussion with the FBL-SISO system in an AWGN channel.
 Specifically, the high-SNR slope of EC in the FBL regime is defined as \cite{rayleigh1}

-We then \RV{provide} the discussion for the FBL-SISO system in the AWGN and Nakagami-$m$ fading channel, which covers wired communications, satellite communications, and common scenarios in wireless communications.
-In \RV{Theorem 5}, we derive the high-SNR slope of the normalized EC for the FBL-SISO system in the AWGN and Nakagami-$m$ fading channel.
+We then provide the discussion for the FBL-SISO system in the AWGN and Nakagami-$m$ fading channels, encompassing wired communications, satellite communications, and other typical scenarios in wireless communications.
+In Theorem 5, we derive the high-SNR slope of the normalized EC for the FBL-SISO system in both the AWGN and Nakagami-$m$ fading channel.